ctboughter/aims_doc/docs/source/index.rst

 Using AIMS to Analyze Immune Repertoires
 ===================================

 .. note::

    Unsure how others found this website, but it isn't ready just yet!
 Come back soon for a complete documentation of AIMS!

 AIMS, an Automated Immune Molecule Separator, was originally developed to identify differences between two distinct immune repertoires, but has since expanded to become a multi-purpose repertoire analysis tool.
 Currently the AIMS analytical tools can be applied to immunoglobulin (Ig) molecules such as T cell receptors and antibodies, major histocompatibility complex (MHC) and MHC-like molecules, and immunopeptidomic data.
 This documentation will teach users how to use AIMS to:

-- **Get started** following the :doc:`Installation` intstructions.
+- **Get started** following the :doc:`Install` intstructions.
 If you're coming here from the GitHub page, hopefully you already done this.

 - **Analyze repertoires with no programming experience required** in a user-friendly format with the :doc:`AIMS_GUI`.